Ross-Can/Stamina-Challenge/README.md

 **The game is an infinite game**
-* It simply gets faster and faster until you loose.
+* It simply gets faster and faster until you lose.
 * BEAT YOUR HIGH SCORE !

 ---